david-fong/okiidoku/README.md

 `TODO: create diagrams illustrating the logic and insert them here.`

-The above diagram shows that for a block `B_i,j`, the number of combinations of symbols according to this traversal order is no more than:
+The above diagram shows that for a block `B_i,j`, the number of combinations of symbols according to this traversal order is no more than (graph's vertical axis is in log scale):

 <img src="images/solution_space_graphs.png" width="55%" align="left" />